robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - Web services can treat each method request independently.
 - Since HTTP is stateless, RESTful web services work seamlessly with HTTP protocols.

+Disadvantages:
+- Web services need to get extra information in each request and then interpret to get the client's state in case the client interactions are to be taken care of.

 ## Design Patterns
 ### Inversion of Control